adstriegel/cse20289-fa23/assignments/assignment08/Assignment8.md

 * In your `README.md`, feel free to add any additional commentary about what works or does not work with your code.
 * Your `README.md` should thoroughly document what if anything that you have done for Task 5.

+## Rubric

+### General Mechanics - 12 points

+* 2 pts - No intervention required for the submission
+* 1 pt - Right information in `README.MD`
+* 1 pt - Right information in Canvas (commit hash)
+* 1 pt - Evidence of branching
+   * Or an appropriate explanation in your README.md or on Canvas
+* 1 pt - More thane one commit visible on GitHub with appropriate commit messages
+* 4 pts - Well-commented code
+* 2 pts - Appropriate explanation in `README.md` with respect to additional functionality

+### Task 3 Functionality - 24 pts

+* 6 pts - Task 3a - Basic functionality works
+   * 3 pts each - Python server, C client
+* 3 pts - Task 3b - Web request
+* 15 pts - Task 3c - Request / reply
+   * 3 pts - Proper functionality
+   * 3 pts - Proper error message
+   * 3 pts - exit
+   * 6 pts - Runs when input is directed in

+### Task 4 Functionality - 49 points

+* 3 pts - Well-structured Python code
+* 3 pts - Well-structured C code
+* 10 pts - Correctly queries for all test cases for valid beacons and returns correct result
+   * 5 pts - Correct data fields are present
+   * 5 pts - Correct responses
+* 5 pts - Correctly handles invalid beacon requests
+* 15 pts - Correctly handles lowbat
+   * 3 pts - Proper count remaining
+   * 8 pts - Iterates to the end of the count via more
+   * 4 pts - Properly notes end of list in lowbat
+* 3 pts - Exits properly
+* 5 pts - Properly handles bad commands
+* 5 pts - Operates correctly when taking input via directed input (e.g. `<`)

+### Additional Functionality - 15 points

+* Up to 15 points as presented / discussed in the `README.md` file
+   * Note that all features must be discussed in the `README.md` for credit